Process for Appealing a Grade

 2. If the student is enrolled in a program with a departmental appeal process, he or she should follow that process as written (again, in writing) and send it (along with the instructor’s statement) to the academic dean under whom the instructor works:

-Social Sciences, Business and Education – Dr. Alan Nichols
+- Social Sciences and Education – Dr. Alan Nichols

 The student should explain what grade he or she thinks should have been awarded, and why.
 Submit all documentation with the explanation.
 The academic dean may contact the instructor for further documentation.